Research Hero

 4:30-6:00 PM —Teaching on/in Fascism

-This accepted panel proposal brings together presenters who connect research on fascist culture, militarism, memory, and pedagogy to current attacks on higher education and academic freedom.
+This panel brings together presenters who connect research on fascist culture, militarism, memory, and pedagogy to current attacks on higher education and academic freedom.
 Together, the papers ask how instructors can teach histories of fascism in ways that remain historically grounded while addressing their urgent present resonances.

 Daniel Fried (University of Alberta)